No Fuss Basic French Toast

 The base of any good French toast is a simple custard.
 Mix together some eggs and milk and you are well on your way.
 At the expense of making this slightly fancy, I also recommend adding cinnamon and vanilla extract.

-If you don’t have cinnamon and vanilla in your pantry, then you probably need to go to the store.
+If you don’t have cinnamon OR vanilla in your pantry, then you probably need to go to the store.
 Harsh truth.

 Whisk all that business together with a pinch of salt.